less than a minute

 deny-all network policy that denies all ingress and egress traffic.

-This secure by default setting requires pods to whitelist network traffic.
+This secure by default setting requires pods to allow network traffic.

 This is done by pods having labels matching to the selectors of the network policies deployed by Gardener.